shaefner-usgs/easy-web-forms/README.md

 See [example.php](dist/example.php) for additional details.

 You will also need to create a table in MySQL with field names that correspond to the name attributes for each form control/group.
+In addition, two extra fields are required for storing metadata for each record: 'datetime' (Type DATETIME) and 'ip' (Type VARCHAR).
+An auto-incrementing 'id' field is recommended.

 # Documentation